 Taking place over only four issues, the story whizzes along while giving us all the time we need to see our characters develop and come to understand this odd new world they find themselves living in.
 Because of its brevity, it lacks the punch of many longer series, but it is never too short, plus its size means that is makes for a series quick to pick up and enjoy in a single sitting.

-This story originally appeared in Gatehouse Gazette #3 (November 2008), p.
+This story first appeared in Gatehouse Gazette 3 (November 2008), p.
 18-19, with the headline “Traces of Wells; Scarlet Traces”.